fiuhonors/myhonors-old/README.md

 Developed for [The Honors College at Florida International University](http://honors.fiu.edu/).

-MyHonors currently features an Events Calendar, Attendance Tracker, Citizenship Tracker, and an Honors College Application.
+MyHonors currently features an Events Calendar, Attendance Tracker, Citizenship Tracker, and a complete interface for [ARCH](http://honors.fiu.edu/research/conference/).
 It's **fast**.
 It's **modern**.
 And it's designed to be **100% responsive for use on phones, tablets, and other mobile devices**.
 To get a taste of what we're planning, see our Roadmap in the Development section below.

+We use [Firebase](https://www.firebase.com/) to handle real-time data from the backend and [AngularJS](http://angularjs.org/)--an amazing Javascript framework from Google--to power the frontend.
+Our HTML & CSS code is based on [Twitter Bootstrap](twitter.github.com/bootstrap/).

 ## Installation
-We use the [CodeIgniter](http://ellislab.com/codeigniter/) PHP framework to handle data from the backend and [AngularJS](http://angularjs.org/)--an amazing Javascript framework from Google--to power the frontend.
-Our HTML & CSS code is based on [Twitter Bootstrap](twitter.github.com/bootstrap/).
-All necessary files are already included in the repository, so you can get started with just a few steps:
+All necessary files are already included in the repository, so you can get started with just a few steps.
+Note that we are assuming you use LDAP for authentication and already have an account with Firebase.

-1. [Download](https://github.com/sergiopantoja/MyHonors/archive/master.zip) or [clone](https://github.com/sergiopantoja/MyHonors) the MyHonors repository and upload the files to your webserver.
+1. [Download](https://github.com/sergiopantoja/myhonors/archive/master.zip) or [clone](https://github.com/sergiopantoja/myhonors) the MyHonors repository and upload the files to your webserver.
-2. Rename **application/config/config.sample.php** to **config.php**.
-Set your base URL and create a random encryption key.
-3. Rename **application/config/database.sample.php** to **database.php**.
-Add your database information.
+2. Rename `auth/auth.sample.php` to `auth/auth.php`.
+Edit the file with the appropriate config settings.
-3. Rename **application/config/tank_auth.sample.php** to **tank_auth.php**.
-Change 'webmaster_email' and any other settings as needed.
+3. Rename `application/config.sample.php` to `application/config.php`.
-4. Rename **assets/js/config.sample.js** to **config.js**.
-Add all necessary information (see file for more details).
-5. Make sure the **captcha** folder is writable by the web server.
-6. If you haven't already, install LDAP support (e.g. *apt-get install php5-ldap*).
+4. If you haven't already, install LDAP support for your server (e.g. *apt-get install php5-ldap*).
-6. *More instructions coming soon.
-Go to an install page to populate the database, setup auth settings (CAS?), etc.*
+5. That's it!
+Login with your LDAP username/password and have fun.

 ## Development